Stars keep hot start going with 2-1 OT win over Red Wings - WHIZ News

 Anton Khudobin stopped 20 shots to improve to 3-0.
 Greiss also had 20 saves.

+The only goal in regulation for the Stars was again with the man advantage, making Dallas the first NHL team with at least nine power-play goals through the first three games since Vancouver in 1983-84.

-Dallas trailed for the first time this season when Vladislav Namestnikov caught Khudobin unprepared and slipped a soft backhander between the goalie’s legs on a pass from Taro Hirose in the first period.
+Dallas trailed for the first time this season when Vladislav Namestnikov scored his first goal for the Red Wings, catching Khudobin unprepared and slipping a soft backhander between the goalie’s legs on a pass from Taro Hirose in the first period.

+“Maybe scoring the goal is a weight off his shoulders,” coach Jeff Blashill said.
+“He’s definitely somebody who feels that he’s hard on himself.
+We just talked about just playing and not worrying about points and goals.
+When you’re a forward you worry about that stuff, and so it was good for him to get it.”

 The Stars came in 8 of 12 on the power play in the first two games but generated just one shot on their only opportunity in the first period before converting four seconds into their second chance.